 #1.
 Fibroids

 Most of the heavy bleeders suffer from fibroids, which leads to heavy loss of blood.
+Many women with heavy periods have fibroids, which can lead to heavy bleeding.
 Fibroids are usually small growths inside the uterine lining and are usually very common in women of childbearing age.
-The good news about uterine polyps is, they can be removed through a minor surgery and they are not cancerous.
+The good news is that uterine polyps can be removed with minor surgery, and they're not cancerous.

 #2.
 Hormonal issues

-Another major cause of heavy bleeding is the imbalance in the hormonal level.
+Another major cause of heavy bleeding is a hormonal imbalance.
 It usually occurs during the menopause phase or during adolescence.
 The hormonal imbalance is usually due to the high level of progesterone in women’s bodies.
 A woman bleeds heavily as her body takes the effort to accept the new changes.

 #3.
 Issues Due To Pregnancy

 Heavy bleeding can be due to common pregnancy complications like ectopic pregnancy and miscarriage.
 Women can bleed heavily due to improper fetus positioning.
 Usually, the fetus forms outside the wall of the uterus.
-It can be also due to the death of the fetus inside the womb.
+It can also be due to pregnancy loss or complications like miscarriage.

 #4.
 Adenomyosis